 Identifying our attachments is the first step towards an unfettered

-our dominant attachments and in the process learn how to deal
+of our dominant attachments and in the process learn how to deal

 with them and become free from them.
-The following list enumerates some
+The following list enumerates

 - Physical attachments.
 Attachment to one's body, color,

-emotions, one's identity, family name, family status, family
+one's identity, family name, family status, family background,

-guru,

-religious leader, beliefs, God, gods and goddesses, saints, religious tradition,
+religious leader, beliefs, God, gods and goddesses, saints,

-are no good and bad attachments.
+there are no good and bad attachments.
 All attachments are binding,

 creating karma, and stand in the way of our liberation.
 In the early

 stages of our spiritual journey we may be advised to focus on some